image man and child smiling at each other

 December 12, 2018

 Dental implants are a popular and effective way to replace missing teeth.
-They are meant to be permanently secure, although sometimes this doesn’t prove to be the case.
-Dental implants consist of three parts that act as a unit to be kept strongly fitted onto the jaw.
-The crown, abutment and implant fixture may all play a part in the movement of your dental implant.
-Still wondering why your dental implant feels loose?
-Keep reading to find out the potential reasons why your dental implant feels unsteady and the symptoms you should watch out for!
+Consisting of three parts, they are meant to be permanently secure, although sometimes this doesn’t prove to be the case.
+As a result, they may begin to feel loose and the crown, abutment and implant fixture may all play a part in the movement of your dental implant.

 The symptoms of a loose dental implant